About PRD Arts & Culture (Site Map) Business Directory (Site Map) Calendar

 Powell River Parks, Beaches & Campgrounds

-The parks and campgrounds listed on this page are in the Powell River area and extend from Jervis Inlet to north of Powell River City.
+The parks and campgrounds listed are in the Powell River area and extend from Jervis Inlet to north of Powell River City.
 The majority of the parks and campgrounds listed are Provincial Parks with a website link for more information that includes amenities, restrictions and a location map.
-The text in the listings has been taken or paraphrased from the website.
-BC Parks Map for the Sunshine Coast
+The text in most listings has been taken or paraphrased from the website.

 This large protected area is home to thousands of native bird species.
 The 9km of excellent hiking trails offer numerous opportunities to view wildlife.